 However, the paleo diet also advocates cutting out grains, dairy and legumes, and this has caused controversy among scientists.
 These foods, despite what paleo advocates claim, are healthful and can be good sources of fiber, vitamins and minerals.

-As with most diets, there are foods that are allowed, not allowed and sometimes allowed.
+As with most diets, there are foods that are allowed and not allowed.
+Some foods also fall into a bit of a grey area and are sometimes allowed.
 It can be confusing to know what to eat, so we break it down here.

 In short, if your ancestors could hunt or gather it, it is allowed on the paleo diet.
 This includes: